giorgio-hash/Beemediate/README.md

 # Beemediate
-A framework for immediate translation and load of XML purchase orders to FTP protocol.
+A framework for immediate translation and load of ODOO purchase orders to FTP protocol.